 For each client session, seen at HMI or an outside location, the student must complete an online Client Contact Hours worksheet documenting the preparation for each client, concepts learned during each contact, and the post contact review.
-The student is awarded 1.5 course hours for each client session.
+The student is awarded 1.5 course hours for each client session plus 1.5 homework hours for each Client Contact Report submitted online.
 Students do not receive credit for client sessions unless the online client report is completed.
-The course grade is determined by the number of client sessions conducted and is as follows: 20 = 2.0, >22 = 3.0, >24 = 4.0.
+The course grade is determined by the number of client sessions conducted and is as follows: (20=2.0), (>22=3.0), (>24=4.0).